Achievable logoAchievable logo

 Changes in reperfusion injury Hemorrhagic, red infarct area Contraction band necrosis

-*TTC or triphenyltetrazolium chloride is a histochemical stain that is used to differentiate between infarcted and non-infarcted tissue.
+*TTC (triphenyltetrazolium chloride) is a histochemical stain used to differentiate between infarcted and non-infarcted tissue.
 It depends on the activity of dehydrogenases in metabolically active cells.

-**As the infarcted area is soft, there is maximal risk of rupture of the heart from days 3-7
+**Because the infarcted area is soft, the risk of cardiac rupture is maximal from days 3-7.

-#EM or electron microscopy changes can be seen within a few minutes of the infarct.
-Swollen mitochondria, disruption of sarcolemma, clumping of nuclear chromatin and glycogen depletion occur within the first 30 minutes of infarction.
+#EM (electron microscopy) changes can be seen within a few minutes of the infarct.
+Swollen mitochondria, disruption of sarcolemma, clumping of nuclear chromatin, and glycogen depletion occur within the first 30 minutes of infarction.

 Sign up for free to take 6 quiz questions on this topic